GuruMaps/AndroidManual/02-features.md

 <img src="/assets/map_popup.png" width="281" height="101" />

-If you have coordinates in your clipboard Galileo cam import them for you:
+If you have coordinates in your clipboard Guru Maps can import them for you:

 <img src="/assets/bookmark_clipboad.png" width="375" height="188" />